Head of group :

 Implication of protein-protein interactions in mycobacterial pathogenesis

-Deciphering the Protein-Protein Interactions (PPI) in pathogenic bacteria may help to understand the physiology of the cell and to elucidate host-pathogen interactions, in which proteins play crucial roles.
-In addition, the study of PPI may facilitate the discovery of protein functions by the ‘guilty by association’ principle.
+Deciphering protein-protein interactions (PPIs) in pathogenic bacteria can help to understand cell physiology and elucidate host-pathogen interactions in which proteins play a crucial role.
+In addition, the study of PPIs can facilitate the discovery of protein function(s) through the 'guilty by association' principle.

-As PPI are key factors in Mycobacterium tuberculosis physiology and virulence, we are particularly interested in deciphering PPI network in mycobacteria.
-For example, mycolic acid biosynthesis, which is the target of several antitubercular drugs, relies on specialized and interconnected protein complexes.
-Hence, the identification and the characterization of PPI may represent an attractive approach for the development of new drugs and/or peptidomimetics, which would be able to destabilize the formation of such complexes.
+As PPIs are key factors in the physiology and virulence of Mycobacterium tuberculosis, we are particularly interested in dissecting the PPI network in mycobacteria.
+For example, mycolic acid biosynthesis, which is the target of several anti-tuberculosis drugs, relies on specialised and interconnected protein complexes.
+Therefore, the identification and characterisation of PPIs may be an attractive approach for the development of new drugs and/or peptidomimetics capable of destabilising the formation of such complexes.

-In addition, deciphering the PPI network of M. tuberculosis will identify interconnected pathways, as well as the critical steps required for mycobacterial infection, allowing a better understanding of TB pathogenesis.
+In addition, deciphering the PPI network of M. tuberculosis will identify interconnected pathways and critical steps required for mycobacterial infection, allowing a better understanding of TB pathogenesis.

 1. Veyron-Churlet, R., Saliou, J. M. & Locht, C. (2021) Interconnection of the mycobacterial heparin-binding hemagglutinin with cholesterol degradation and heme/iron pathways identified by proximity-dependent biotin identification in Mycobacterium smegmatis, Environ Microbiol.
 23, 3212-3224.